Netflix Quietly Perfected Their Pricing. Here’s What You Can Learn.

 All of this translates to a massive impact on the bottom line.
 Let’s do some quick math.
 If we assume the company has 60 million US subscribers who will now pay $1 more per month and that pricing hasn’t impacted churn or subscriber growth, that means a jaw-dropping $720 million increase in annual revenue.
 All of that extra revenue is pure profit – it doesn’t require new investments in content or hosting or marketing or sales.
 Given that the company made $1.2 billion in net income in 2018, this 13% increase in revenue per customer actually means a 60% increase in profitability.
 Not too bad for a dollar meal sized price increase.

 What you can learn from Netflix’s pricing strategy

-There are a number of lessons SaaS companies should take away from Netflix’s successful pricing change, as well as from their epic 2011 fail.
+There are a number of lessons SaaS companies should take away from Netflix’s successful 2017 and 2019 pricing changes, as well as from their epic 2011 fail.
 Here are my top five: